Nonlinear computations in spiking neural networks through multiplicative synapses: On the number of required connections

 \section{On the number of required connections}

 As shown in the previous sections, mSCNs offer a powerful and intuitive way of implementing polynomial dynamical systems in spiking networks.
 However, though they may be efficient with respect to the number of neurons and spikes required, they can require dense synaptic connections (sometimes with several connections for each pair of neurons).
 In the standard SCN framework, any two neurons can be connected by fast and slow synapses.
 In mSCNs, additional connections are introduced with the multiplicative synapses.
 So far we have assumed full all-to-all connectivity of all types of connections (i.e., $N^2$ fast connections, $N^2$ slow connections, $N^3$ pair-wise multiplicative synapses, and so on).
-However, connectivity in the brain is known to be sparse \citep{song2005highly, lefort2009excitatory}.
-Given this constraint it is important to understand how mSCNs can be constructed with sparser connectivity, and the relationship between connectivity density and performance.
+However, connectivity in the brain is known to be sparse \parencite{song2005highly, lefort2009excitatory}.
+Given this constraint it is important to understand how mSCNs can be constructed with sparser connectivity, and the relationship between connectivity density and performance. \\

 Consider networks of $N$ neurons representing a $K$-dimensional signal space, with decoding matrix $\B D\in\mathbb{R}^{K\times N}$.
 The $i-$th column vector of the matrix $\B D$, denoted by $\B D_i$, represents the weights associated to neuron $i$.
 Here and in the following we will say that ``neuron $i$ codes for dimension $x$'' meaning that the $x-$th entry of $\B D_i$ is $\neq 0$.
 We will define the connectivity density as the proportion of the all-to-all connectivity which is being used.
 Connectivity density is then determined by the decoder matrix $\B D$ and some fixed matrices $\B A_d$ given by the dynamical system, as explained in eq.~(\ref{eq_nonlindyn}).
-Thus far, we have considered that each neuron codes for each dimension, meaning that $\B D$ is dense and connectivity is all-to-all for each synapse type.
+Thus far, we have considered that each neuron codes for all dimensions, meaning that $\B D$ is dense and connectivity is all-to-all for each synapse type.
 If neurons instead only coded for a subset of the dimensions, how sparse would the connectivity be?
 We will make this explicit by giving each neuron a fixed probability $p$ to code for each signal dimension (i.e. $p$ is the probability that a given matrix entry in $\B D$ is non-zero).
 If $p=1$, then all neurons will code for all signal dimensions.
-As $p$ approaches zero, neurons will code for progressively less dimensions.
+As $p$ approaches zero, neurons will code for progressively less dimensions. \\